BankVic

 BankVic is an Australian member-owned mutual bank.
 It was founded as the Police Association Credit Co Operative, commonly known as Police Credit or Police Credit Co-Op, by police officers in 1974 as a credit union.
-On 1 June 2013, Police Credit became BankVic (Police Financial Services Limited).
-It now serves police and other emergency services employees, people in the health industry and other public servants, as well as their families and friends.
+In 1979 membership was opened to include people working in Victoria's firefighting services.
+In 1992 membership was opened to emergency services sector, including ambulance workers, health workers and public sector employees.